J.D., Temple University

 Real Estate Market Research (residential), Program Evaluation, Foreclosure/Predatory Lending, Neighborhood Change

-Prior to joining Reinvestment Fund, Mr. Weidig was a staff attorney at Philadelphia Volunteers for the Indigent, which included representing home owners participating in the Diversion Program.
+Prior to joining Reinvestment Fund, he served as a staff attorney at Philadelphia Volunteers for the Indigent Program (VIP), where he represented homeowners in the Mortgage Foreclosure Diversion Program.

 The release of 2020 Home Mortgage Disclosure Act data provide an opportunity to look at the local mortgage lending environment – trends in loan volume, the kinds of loans being made, where loans are made, how efficiently different groups can access credit, and how key features of originated mortgages vary across different racial groups in Philadelphia.